Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

   retransmission of the all-0/all-1 fragments is device/application specific and may be different for each device (not specified).
 The SCHC gateway implements an "inactivity timer".
-The default recommended duration of this timer is 12h.
+The default recommended duration of this timer is 12 hours.
 This value is mainly driven by application requirements and may be changed by the application.

 The following fields are differents:

-* RuleId size
+* RuleID size
 * Window index size W

 #### FPortUpShort - 1 byte header
-In that case RuleId size is 0, the rule is the FPort=FPortUpShort and only fragmented payload can be transported.
+In that case RuleID size is 0, the rule is the FPort=FPortUpShort and only fragmented payload can be transported.
 In order to minimise ACK, windows size is set to 0.

-* **RuleId**: size is 0 bit in SCHC header, not used.
+* **RuleID**: size is 0 bit in SCHC header, not used.
 * **Window index**: encoded on W = 0 bit, not used

 With this set of parameters, the SCHC fragment header overhead is 1 byte